How to Build Muscle if You’re Skinny

 3. Rest enough: once you’ve started working out and eating enough good food, the next thing to consider is recovery.
 It can be tempting to train every day, to blast your muscles as hard as you can, and to spend all of your motivation on doing more.
 But it’s when you’re resting that your muscles will grow.
 You need to wait.
 And while you wait, the best thing you can do is get enough sleep.
 If you get enough good sleep each night, you’ll gain way less fat and much more muscle.
 It’s one of the most powerful things you can do.
 And it’s incredibly healthy, too.

 Building muscle comes down to these three “pillars.”
-We call them pillars because you need all three of them to consistently build muscle.
-The best workout program won’t help if you aren’t eating enough food or getting enough rest.
-You’ll just get worn down.
-Eating a big bulking diet and getting plenty of good sleep won’t help you build muscle unless you’ve already stimulated muscle growth.
-You’ll just get fat.
+We call them pillars because you need all three of them to support muscle growth.
+The best workout program won’t help if you aren’t eating enough food.
+Eating a big bulking diet won’t help you build muscle unless you’ve already stimulated muscle growth.
 And if you aren’t eating and training for muscle growth, no amount of sleep will help you build muscle.
-Knock even one of these pillars out, and your castle will crumble.
+Knock out a pillar, and your castle will crumble.

-There are still plenty of details to consider—which exercises to do, how hard to train, what foods to eat, how often to eat, and so on—but they all fit neatly into these three categories.
-So let’s go through the three pillars one by one.
+There are still plenty of details to consider—which exercises to do, how hard to train, what foods to eat, how often to eat, and so on—but they all fit neatly into these three pillars.
+So let’s go through them one by one, starting at the beginning.

 Lifting Enough to Build Muscle

 Different types of resistance training are designed with different goals in mind.
-Strength training is designed to make you stronger for your size, Olympic weightlifting is designed to increase your explosive power, and hypertrophy training is designed to make you bigger and stronger.
-There’s plenty of overlap, though.
-All of them will make you bigger, stronger, and more powerful.
-But if you want bigger muscles, better to focus on hypertrophy training.
-You’ll build muscle much faster.
-And that extra muscle mass is the fastest path to becoming strong.
+Strength training is designed to make you stronger for your size, Olympic weightlifting is designed to increase your explosive power, and hypertrophy training is designed to stimulate muscle growth.

 Cartoon illustration of a powerlifter squatting.